hapax/hapax.github.io/assets/hacker.md

 	</div>
 	</figure>

-We will embrace hacker spirit in physics, and make it our goal
+We will try to approach physics with hacker spirit in physics.
+In a motto:

 <span style="padding-left: 20px; display:block">
-*To learn powerful things about the world using the simplest possible means.*
+Discover deep facts about the world using the simplest possible means.
 </span>

 You don't need complicated math to share quantum secrets, size up a black hole, or probe the genome of E. coli;
 just a few simple tools and the back of a napkin.
-Join us as we hack our way to the heart of modern physics!
+So, join us as we hack our way to the heart of modern physics!